YWCA Metro Vancouver

 Grade: B-The grade is based on the charity's public reporting of the work it does and the results it achieves.

 |$250k - $300k||0|

 |$160k - $200k||0|

 |$120k - $160k||0|

 About YWCA Metro Vancouver:

-This charity report is an update that is being reviewed by YWCA Metro Vancouver.
+This charity report is an update that has been sent to YWCA Metro Vancouver for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December

 |Fundraising costs as % of donations||19.4%||28.2%||29.8%|

 Summary Financial StatementsAll figures in $000s